mjhea0/node-workshop/outline.md

 # Outline

-v0.0.2
+v0.0.3

+### End goal

-End goal: Build a full-stack application with Node and Express where the user can authenticate via Twitter and then data from the Twitter API is displayed to the user.
+Build a full-stack application with Node and Express where the user can authenticate via Twitter and then data from the Twitter API is displayed to the user.

+### Example Code

+Make sure to create a new directory on your machine called "node-workshop" to house all of your projects for this workshops.
+Each individual assignment should be placed within that directory.
+Make sure to add a git repo to each directory.

 ## Pre Work